-- Stick with the familiar.
+- It may be helpful to stick with the familiar.
 Travel to known destinations that involve as few changes in daily routine as possible.
-Try to visit places that were familiar before the onset of dementia.

 If you will be at a location for an extended period of time, consider contacting the local Alzheimer's Association for resources and support.
 Find a chapter anywhere in the United States.